danilasar/ssualt/README.md

 ## How to use

-Mansite has SPA, static and text interface.
-You can load localhost:8080 in your browser and use a reactive search form.
+The man site has reactive, static and text interface.
+You can open localhost:8080 in your browser and use the reactive search form.
 If your browser doesn't support javascript, you'll see a submit button.

-Also if you not need (or can't visualise) a html ui, you can work in a text
+Also, if you don't need (or can't visualise) an html ui, you can work in text
-mode: if your browser doesn't send text/html in Accept header, the server will return text interface.
+mode: if your browser doesn't send text/html in Accept header, the server returns the text interface.
 Endpoints:

 ```sh
 curl localhost:8080 # index page